migueldelafuente1/densN_taurus_vap/README.md

 Another limitation is the code cannot implement the VAP projection (work on progress).

 **The code has not been fully tested, specially for uncommon functions, only the simplest taurus+DD evaluation is reliable**.
-Avoid, explicit evaluation, using of cutoffs, the additional functional modes appart from the GUT-printing shotdown, removal of DD-proton/neutron HF/pairing terms and the implementation of several forces.
+Avoid, explicit evaluation, using of cutoffs, the additional functional modes appart from the GUT-printing shotdown, removal of DD-proton/neutron HF/pairing terms and the Matrix-Elements exporting.

 ## Use
 In addition to the Hamiltonian matrix elements and the input file from the original program, the density functional set up requires the file `input_DD_PARAMS.txt`.
 This is an example for the 2 density-dependent interaction M3Y-P6 with all the exchange(spin/isospin) terms and two different alpha constants in the functional.